 How it all started

 After some thought, she determined twelve hours to be the magic distance – long enough that one can’t phone-in a good performance, short enough that locals could sleep in their own beds that night.
 Enough time for budding marathoners to beat a cutoff, or for beginning ultrarunners to make the 50k or 50 mile distance without fear of being lost, lonely, hungry, thirsty, or uncomfortable.
 Everyone would be together all day – it would be one big running party!
 A little bit of digging through the archives showed that a timed race hadn’t been done in Rochester in decades – further reason, it had to be done!
-Viggiano brought her idea to the board of her running club, Ultrarunning Matters, who unanimously approved and appointed her race director of the newly christened Mind The Ducks 12 Hour.
+Viggiano brought her idea to the board of her running club at the time, Ultrarunning Matters, who unanimously approved and appointed her race director of the newly christened Mind The Ducks 12 Hour (MTD).